Scribbd/linux-nester/README.md

 # Linux Nester
-A solution for creating and configuring many LXC containers with a csv input.
+A solution for creating and configuring many LXD containers with a csv input.

 The problem: Our participants are dependent on using a machine that can run a VM.
 In the past our participants were often overconfident about their own PC's capabilities.
 They would fall behind when they needed to get a loaner laptop.